 I don’t mean you actually have to get out a pen and paper, although you can.
 I use Todoist for everything, so that’s what I’ll stick to, and I have a whole host of thoughts on choosing an app.
 But, having a list of what to do, whether written or electronic, helps you remember what’s due when the rest of the world has tried to fry your brain.
 I only mop every other week because if it was on my to-do list every week, I’d sincerely have to move to a shack with no floors.
 But if I didn’t write it down, I wouldn’t remember if I’d done it or not.
 Can I look at the floor and tell if it needs mopping?
 Yes.
 Am I going to do it if there’s 8 million other things I did commit to in writing?
 No.

-Of course, I do need the ability to change my list without throwing off my entire house cleaning plan.
+Of course, I do need the ability to change my list without throwing off my entire easy house cleaning schedule.
 My new house is new new, as in, I’m the first person to live here.
 I wonder about baseboards.
 How long are these things going to stay clean and beautiful?
 Should I wait until they’re really dirty or do it every so often to make sure they never get dirty?
 I haven’t decided yet.
 I’m going to put it on my to-do list for two months from now, and then I’ll decide if I want to stick with a two month time frame or not.
 It can go for frequent things too – I switched vacuuming days based on the dogs’ schedules, and I do that every other day.
 Sticking to it is important, but if you can’t change it for the better, you might not want to follow it.